sktollman/ABC-1/README.md

 ### Generating Figure Plots

 `figure2_plot.py` takes a csv results file from `experiments.py` and creates a matplotlib graph with the same format as the figure from the original paper.
-These two scripts are separate because I [Sarah] could not get matplotlib running on the virtual machine I am using for mahimahi, so I am creating the csv on the machine and the graph on my local machine.

 Example:
 ```
-$ python figure2.py --uplink --filename results
+$ python figure2.py --experiment figure2a --reuse-results all --csv-out results
-$ python figure2_plot.py --data_filename results.csv --plot-filename plot
+$ python figure2_plot.py --data-filename results.csv --plot-filename plot
 ```